UWSocialComputing/Wild-Swaying-Goats/index.md

 ### Jyoti Lama

 Hello!
-I am a Senior and this was my first time diving into Social Computing.
+I am a Senior in CSE and graduating in June 2022.
+This was my first time diving into Social Computing.
 I had a great time with my team learning and developing GOAT together.

 ### Grant Williams